Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getCountryCodeISO3166_1NumericFromOneTimezone` and which return the corresponding country code ISO 3166-1 alpha numeric as 'String' type from only one whished timezone as 'String' type as a 'String' object,

-* 1 function called `getCountryCodeISO3166_1Alpha3FromMultipleTimezones`
+* 1 function called `getCountryCodeISO3166_1Alpha3FromMultipleTimezones` and which return the corresponding country code ISO 3166-1 alpha-3 from all wished timezones in an array containing elements of 'String' type,

-* 1 function called `getCountryCodeISO3166_1Alpha3FromOneTimezone`
+* 1 function called `getCountryCodeISO3166_1Alpha3FromOneTimezone` and which return the corresponding country code ISO 3166-1 alpha-3 as 'String' type from only one whished timezone as 'String' type as a 'String' object,

 * 1 function called `getDatTimeFromMultipleTimezones` and which return the current date and time in the whiched format from all wished timezones in an array containing elements of 'String' type,